 Features:

-• 0.6L water tank
+- 0.6L water tank

-• Integrated milk frother
+- Integrated milk frother

-• Size & Weight 36 x 25 x 25 cm.
+- Size & Weight 36 x 25 x 25 cm.
 4.6 Kg

 My Observations:

-The Lavazza A Modo Mio system is really similar to Nespresso Original, it was even invented by the same guy, the fella who invented the Nespresso machine.
-Interesting story that, by the way, I’m surprised a movie hasn’t been crafted about it.
+The Lavazza A Modo Mio system is very similar to Nespresso Original, it was even invented by the same guy, the fella who invented the Nespresso machine.
+Interesting story that, by the way, I’m surprised a movie hasn’t been made about it.
 The guy came up with the idea, and then played the long game to sell it to Nescafe, even getting himself a job there and working his way up to the point that he could pitch the CEO.

-The pitch fell flat, nevertheless no bother, he continued with Nestle, ended up becoming one of their food scientists, was sent to Nestle Japan to work on something, pitched the Japanese CEO while he was there, and finally Nespresso was born.
+The pitch fell flat, but no bother, he continued with Nestle, ended up becoming one of their food scientists, was sent to Nestle Japan to work on something, pitched the Japanese CEO while he was there, and finally Nespresso was born.

 Check Price – Amazon UK